 Revenues.
-We had no revenues for the years ended December 31, 2007, 2006, and 2005.
+We had no revenues for the years ended December 31, 2008, 2007, and 2006.

 Research and Development Expenses.
-Research and development expenses for the years ended December 31, 2007, 2006, and 2005 were \$2,990,659, \$1,087,144, and \$1,330,515, respectively.
-Our expenses, excluding stock-based compensation, for research and development for the year ended December 31, 2007 grew significantly compared to amounts expended in the same period in 2006, as we paid for services related to the initiation of our Phase II clinical trial evaluating CPP-109 for use in the treatment of cocaine addiction, paid for certain expenses in preparation for the initiation of our clinical trial evaluating CPP-109 for use in the treatment of methamphetamine addiction, raw materials and finished products for use in our upcoming clinical trials, made an unrestricted grant to the sponsor of a clinical trial that is being conducted in Mexico and conducted our bioequivalence study comparing CPP-109 to a version of Sabril® marketed in Europe by Sanofi-Aventis.
+Research and development expenses for the years ended December 31, 2008, 2007, and 2006 were \$8,710,441, \$3,040,659, and \$1,087,144, respectively.
+Our expenses, excluding stock-based compensation, for research and development for the year ended December 31, 2008 grew significantly compared to amounts expended in the same period in 2007, as we incurred expenses for services related to the initiation of our Phase II clinical trials evaluating CPP-109 for the use in the treatment of cocaine addiction and methamphetamine addiction and incurred expenses for raw materials and finished products for use in our current clinical trial and proof-of-concept study.
+In addition, payroll expenses and benefits increased for the year ended December 31, 2008 as compared to the same periods in 2007 and 2006, as we expanded our research and development staff.
+We expect that research and development expenses will continue to be substantial in 2009 as we complete our currently ongoing U.S. Phase II cocaine clinical trial and methamphetamine proof-of-concept study.

-In our research and development activities for 2007, 2006 and 2005, we recorded stock-based compensation relating to shares of our common stock issued to several of our consultants and scientific advisors for services rendered and the value of stock options granted to employee and non-employees.
-The amount of stock-based compensation recorded in 2007, 2006 and 2005 relating to our research and development activities was \$365,107, \$344,649 and \$881,000, respectively.
-Further, the weighted average fair value of the stock options granted in 2007, 2006 and 2005 was \$2.65, \$5.05, and \$1.14, respectively.
+In our research and development activities for 2008, 2007 and 2006, we recorded stock-based compensation relating to shares of our common stock issued to several of our consultants and scientific advisors for services rendered and the value of stock options granted to employees and non-employees.
+The amount of stock-based compensation recorded in 2008, 2007 and 2006 relating to our research and development activities was \$458,289, \$365,107, and \$344,649, respectively.
+Further, the weighted average fair value of the stock options granted in 2008, 2007 and 2006 was \$1.67, \$2.65, and \$5.05, respectively.